 New: Diabetes Resources for Older Adults Webpage

-The NDEP’s Diabetes Resources for Older Adults page features a collection of resources designed to help older adults learn about diabetes management and type 2 diabetes prevention.
+The NDEP’s Diabetes Resources for Older Adults page features a collection of resources designed to help older adults lean about diabetes management and type 2 diabetes prevention.
 The tools may also help caregivers and health care professionals enhance older adults’ understanding of issues that affect this population.
 The page includes resources from the NDEP and other federal and non-federal health information sources.
 Resources are reviewed by independent experts on diabetes care for older adults.

 Find more resources from the NDEP.